StephenPierzchajlo/COVID-19---Canada/src/COVID_Canada.md

     ## 5 <NA>             Angola              -11.2  17.9  1/22/20     0
     ## 6 <NA>             Antigua and Barbuda  17.1 -61.8  1/22/20     0

-Now both dataframes contain a single dates column.
+Now both dataframes contain only a single column for dates.
+This will be much easier to work with in R.

 <br/>